120 ECTS - MS degree

 Students have the option of exchange studies for part of the program.

-Further information in the Course Catalogue
+Further information: Course Catalogue

 Applicants must hold an undergraduate degree (BS, BA, or comparable) from an accredited college/university.
 A specific field of study is not required, but our students are expected to have a solid background in methodology.
 International applicants for whom English is not their first language must submit a TOEFL or IELTS score as proof of English proficiency.
 Minimum scores accepted are 79 on the TOEFL internet based test or a IELTS score of 6,5.
 Applicants are evaluated for entrance, based on the following criteria: